Aashay30/ArtGenie/README.md

 - MongoDB + Mongoose

 **Other Tools**:
-- Google Gemini for AI-generated images
+- Clipdrop API for AI-generated images
 - Razorpay for payments
 - JWT and bcrypt for authentication